 - Exemption election: UK property-rich Jersey fund structures (including JPUTs) which are widely held and prepared to fulfil certain reporting requirements are able to elect to be treated as exempt.
 This means that not only the fund itself but also any underlying holding entities will be disregarded for CGT/CT purposes (in respect of UK property gains), and investors will be taxed in their own hands on any gain made on their interests in the fund.

 The Carey Olsen team

-The Carey Olsen team has wide experience in JPUTs, regularly advising purchasers, vendors, investors, trustees and finance parties both on the establishment of the structure and on an ongoing basis.
 In particular, we have recently advised on issues relating to distressed JPUTs and the enforcement of security over JPUT units and JPUT assets.
 We have also advised on changing the regulatory status of JPUTs, either to permit a wider offer of units or to cancel certificates issued under the CIF Law.

 We work closely with other stakeholders on legal developments (both in Jersey and the UK) that impact JPUTs.
 This provides us with insight enabling us to best assist our clients on their existing and future structures.
 We also have good relationships with all of the key corporate service providers in Jersey who provide administration, accounting and other services to JPUTs and their trustee(s).